MarinaKeyrouz/Adversarial-Attacks-on-Road-Signs/README.md

 # Adversarial-Attacks-on-Road-Signs

 This is the code repository for the final year project at the American University of Beirut.
-The paper: Adersarial Attacks on Road Signs can be downloaded above.
+<br /> The paper: Adersarial Attacks on Road Signs can be downloaded above.

 **1. INTRODUCTION**